 Top Things to do in Sanya!

 Sanya is famed for its many beaches including Sanya Bay, Dadonghai, Yalong Bay, Houhai and Haitang Bay.
 There are many activities available from swimming, kayaking and snorkelling to diving and boat trips.
+There are plenty of great things to do in Sanya so you will not be bored!

 Sanya Bay is 22km of palm-tree-lined sandy beach located in the heart of the city.
 The farther west you travel along the beach, the nicer and quieter it becomes.

-Dadonghai is a thriving suburb of Sanya with a smaller beach lined with bars, restaurants and clubs.
+Dadonghai is a thriving suburb of the city with a smaller beach lined with bars, restaurants and clubs.
 This is where you will find the young and fashionable crowd as well as many Russian tourists.
 The best nightlife in Sanya can be found here at places such as Dolphin Bar & Grill and Manhattan.

 Dadonghai’s quieter neighbour around the headland with a beautiful stretch of beach lined by some (expensive) bars and restaurants as part of the Intercontinental Resort (you don’t need to be a guest to use the beach or restaurants).
 Definitely something of a “hidden gem” as it is rarely very busy.